GabrielKuka/CheckPass/README.md

 1. hashlib
 2. requests
-3. coloraman
+3. pwinput
+4. colorama

-The API used here comes from https://haveibeenpwned.com
+The API used for this tool: https://haveibeenpwned.com